erf/toml_localizations/README.md

 ## Rationale

-TOML is a minimal, easy to read, configuration file format which allows you represent rich strings as key/value pairs.
-That is, as simple, literal and multiline strings, using single and double quotes.
-I think TOML is the best way to represent a set of multiline and complex strings in your app.
-Compared to [YAML](https://yaml.org/), strings are not indented, which is a huge advantage when working with text.
+TOML is a minimal, easy to read, configuration file format, which allows you to represent [strings](https://github.com/toml-lang/toml#user-content-string) as key/value pairs in several ways.
+That is, as basic, multi-line basic, literal and multi-line literal strings.
+I believe TOML has the best format to represent a set of long, multiline and complex strings.
+Compared to [YAML](https://yaml.org/), strings are not indented, which is an advantage when working with text.

+For simple strings i recommend [csv_localizations](https://github.com/erf/csv_localizations), to support all languages in a single document.

 ## Usage